Whitebait management frequently asked questions

-Did DOC engage New Zealanders when preparing the current proposals?
+Did DOC engage New Zealanders when preparing the 2020 consultation proposals?

 DOC’s engaged New Zealanders on options for whitebait management from mid-2018 through to early 2019.
 DOC received contributions from more than 3,000 people.
 We prepared and released a report in May 2019 which summarised their feedback.